-- Provide the current HbA{1c}, blood pressure and weight measurements with details of relevant complications and medications in the referral letter (Appendix 12). - 2.
-Optimise glycaemic control before referral if possible.

-- 3. Consider referral to the diabetes specialist team for advice if HbA{1c} is greater than 69 mmol/mol (8.5%) (see Controversial, areas page 34 of the full document).
-A high HbA{1c} is an indication for intensive blood glucose control but it may not be realistic to delay referral until the HbA{1c} has been repeated. - 4.
-Patients with hypoglycaemic unawareness should be referred to the diabetes specialist team irrespective of HbA{1c}. - 5.
-Optimise other diabetes related co-morbidities. - 6.
-Provide written advice to patients undergoing investigative procedures requiring a period of starvation (Appendices 8 and 9).
+- 1. Provide the current HbA1c, blood pressure and weight measurements with details of relevant complications and medications in the referral letter (see Box 6). - 2.
+Optimise glycaemic control before referral if possible. - 3.
+Consider referral to the diabetes specialist team for advice if HbA1c is greater than 69 mmol/mol (8.5%) (see Controversial areas, page 22).
+A high HbA1c is an indication for intensive blood glucose control, but it may not be realistic to delay referral until the HbA1c has been repeated. - 4.
+Patients with hypoglycaemic unawareness should be referred to the diabetes specialist team irrespective of HbA1c. - 5.
+Optimise other diabetes related co-morbidities.